Why Should You Start A Podcast?

 In our recent interview with Amy Whitney, she explores another important thing to consider with your podcast description: S.E.O.
 By looking at the descriptions of podcasts within your genre, you can pick out phrases that are relevant to your podcast as well.
 In doing so, you’ll be beefing up your podcast’s S.E.R.P.
 (Search Engine Results Pages).

 With Podbean, you have 1000 characters for your podcast’s description and 200 for your title.
 This is plenty of room to create a description of your podcast that entices the listener, informs them of the intended audience, and tells them how they can listen.

 Naming Your Podcast

-While there are really no rules in what you can name your podcast, there are a couple of things to keep in mind when it comes to how not to name your podcast.
+While there are no rules in naming your podcast, there are a few things to keep in mind:

-- Using Your Name: Unless you’re already popular with a large following that is quite familiar with your name, you should resist the urge to use your own name.
-Calling your podcast “The Allen Johnson Show” gives your audience knowledge of your name but little else.
-(There are some exceptions to this, of course – if you’re a name in the field and want your listeners to know, you can easily make your title something like “(Topic) with Dr. Allen Johnson.”
-Just use your best judgment.)
+- Unless you’re already popular with a following that knows you by name, refrain from making your podcast title your name.
+There are some exceptions to this, of course – if you’re a name in the field and want your listeners to know, you can easily make your title something like “(Topic) with Dr. Allen Johnson.”
+Just use your best judgment.

 Don’t be afraid to start small and grow your episode length as your podcast progresses.
 Starting with shorter episodes allows you to get used to the practice of editing and recording without overworking yourself.
 Be aware, though, that starting big and growing smaller general pushes listeners away instead of bringing them in, which is another reason to start small and grow from there.